TIBCOSoftware/snappydata/docs/monitoring/monitoring.md

 !!!
 Note
-	When connecting to a SnappyData cluster using Smart Connector, the information related to **SQL**, **Jobs**, and **Stages** are NOT displayed, as the Jobs and queries are primarily executed in your client Spark cluster.
+	When connecting to a TIBCO ComputeDB cluster using Smart Connector, the information related to **SQL**, **Jobs**, and **Stages** are NOT displayed, as the Jobs and queries are primarily executed in your client Spark cluster.
 You can find this information on the Spark UI console of your client cluster.
-Read more about SnappyData Smart Connector Mode [here](../affinity_modes/connector_mode.md).
+Read more about Smart Connector Mode [here](../affinity_modes/connector_mode.md).

-On the top-right side of the SnappyData Pulse page, you can view the version details of SnappyData Snapshot.
+On the top-right side of the TIBCO ComputeDB Monitoring UI page, you can view the version details of TIBCO ComputeDB Snapshot.
 When you click this, the name and version of the product, the build details, the source revision details and the version number of the underlying spark are displayed.

 ![](../Images/snapshot.png)